< Browse to Previous Essay | Browse to Next Essay >

 That same morning in Thurston County, a settler named Clark was ambushed while attending church services at Eaton Schoolhouse.
 Other settlers fought off the attack.

 Many innocent Indians later suffered for the incident when the territorial government offered friendly tribes, notably the Snoqualmies, a bounty for the severed heads of suspected renegades.
 Tensions in King County intensified over the following weeks.
-Seattle Indian Agent Dr. David S. Maynard (1808-1873) arranged for the quick relocation of friendly natives to their new Suquamish reservation on the western shore of Puget Sound, both for their own protection and that of whites.
+Seattle Indian Agent Dr. David S. Maynard (1808-1873) arranged for the quick relocation of local Indians to the new Suquamish reservation on the western shore of Puget Sound across from Seattle.

 Travel through time (chronological order):